Skip to content

 90 seconds · front of house · the magic happens here

 90 seconds before the booking, the magic link activates.
-The guest taps it on their lock screen, the link opens to a check-in confirmation, and (if Salto-style access control is wired) the door clicks for them.
-The host gets a push notification: “Jamie has arrived.”
+The guest taps it on their lock screen, the link opens to a check-in confirmation, and the host gets a push notification: “Jamie has arrived.”
+When cloud door-access lands, the door will click automatically at the same moment.

 The three modes

-• Auto-door (Salto, Brivo, Kisi).Guest taps, door unlocks.
+• Auto-door (roadmap).Guest taps, door unlocks.
 The host is pinged but doesn't need to do anything.
-Works only if access control is on your authorised integrations list (see Section 5).
+This mode requires a cloud door-access integration, which is on the roadmap (see Section 5).

 • Reception-assisted.Guest shows the open link to the front desk.
 Receptionist taps “Verify” on the kiosk, door opens.
 The default for smaller spaces or shared lobbies.